MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 > [!NOTE]
 > After you turn on Copilot AI features, it takes up to 30 minutes for the changes to take effect.

+## Prerequisites

+If you're a new customer in a region other than North America or Europe, you must provide consent for Copilot to process your data outside of your geographic region, compliance boundary, or national cloud instance.

+- Read the [Copilot data movement](copilot-data-movement.md) article carefully.
+- Turn on data movement in your tenant and/or environment.

+> [!NOTE]
+> If the data movement consent isn't provided, Copilot AI features won't be available to your sellers.

 ## Turn on Copilot AI features for your organization

 As a tenant administrator, you can control who can use AI capabilities in Copilot for Sales for all environments in your organization.
 If you turn off Copilot AI features for your organization, CRM administrators can't turn them on in their environments.